thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 As you might imagine, due to the simple interpretation and of the possibility to easily implement structured models and of combining different data sources,
-Bayesian statistics has been popularized by statisticians as one of these tools, and it has gained a lot of attention by the scientific community.
+Bayesian inference has been popularized by statisticians as one of these tools, and it has gained a lot of attention by the scientific community.

-## Technical considerations of using Bayesian statistics
+## Technical considerations of using Bayesian inference

 There are also technical considerations which one should take into account when choosing the analysis method.